pyscaffold/pyscaffold/docs/extensions.rst

 PyScaffold is carefully designed to cover the essentials of authoring and distributing Python packages.
 Most of time, tweaking ``putup`` options is enough to ensure proper configuration of a project.
-For some basic customization, an additional :ref:`Cookiecutter template
-<cookiecutter-integration>` can yet be used.
-However, for advanced use cases a deeper level of programmability may be required.
+However, for advanced use cases a deeper level of programmability may be required and PyScaffold's extension systems provides this.

-Fortunately, PyScaffold can be extended at runtime by other Python packages.
+PyScaffold can be extended at runtime by other Python packages.
 Therefore it is possible to change the behavior of the ``putup`` command line tool without changing the PyScaffold code itself.
 In order to explain how this mechanism works, the following sections define a few important concepts and present a comprehensive guide about how to create custom extensions.

+Additionally, :ref:`Cookiecutter templates <cookiecutter-integration>` can also be used but writing a native PyScaffold extension is the preferred way.

 .. _coreconcepts: